On this page:

 It’s a good idea to have a survey completed before building any type of addition, driveway, pool, or patio.
-Even a second-story patio could encroach onto the neighbor’s property.
-These are usually fairly simple and cost $200 – $500 depending on the property size.
+Even a second-story porch could encroach onto a neighbor’s property.
+These are usually fairly simple and cost $200 – $500, depending on the property size.

 Getting Quotes & Estimates for a Survey

 When buying or selling a property, the real estate agent might use a particular appraiser and either add their fees to closing costs or get the money upfront.
 In the five states listed above, if you are the seller, you can ask that the survey gets charged to the buyer.